claus-codes/tutorials/README.md

 ### Assignments
 The assignments after each lesson are designed to use new and previously learned information.
+They ask you to write new code, or modify code written during previous assignments.

 Assignments can have multiple tasks for you to complete, which may be broken into smaller steps.

-*All the code from the assignments should be placed in the same file*, as code written in earlier assignments will be used later.
-Tasks should be done in the order they are presented.
+The tasks and steps should be completed in the order they are presented.

 ### Workflow
 This tutorial is intended to be used with [CodePen](https://codepen.io/pen/) which offers a free coding playground, where you can write code that runs and saves automatically.

-We use the *console* exclusively for displaying information so you can keep track of what's happening.
-You can open the console in **CodePen** from the **bottom-left corner** of the workspace from the *"Console"* button.
+We use the *developer console* exclusively for displaying information so you can keep track of what's happening.
+You can open the developer console in **CodePen** from the **bottom-left corner** of the workspace from the *"Console"* button.

 Sample code provided in each lesson can be copied to the editor and will work **unless** it specifically mentions *throwing an Error*.
 Copying the sample code is not necessary as the expected output is shown as *comments* in most cases.
 You will soon learn about comments in [Lesson 1](#lesson-1-hello-world).

-I would recommend writing a comment before the code for each assignment, and to include the assignment number so you can find it more easily.

 ---